jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 **Hydra** vanishes the way *fog* vanishes when the sun rises:
 not through struggle, but through the return of conditions that cannot support it.

+---

-## 8. The Role of Tone in This Scroll
+## 8. The Role of Tone in This Book Series

-**Tone** is the foundation upon which all future chapters rest.
+**Tone** is the foundation on which all later parts rest.

 - **Overlays** distort **tone**.
 - *Fear* narrows **tone**.
 - *Identity collapses* when **tone** becomes too thin to support a stable self.
-- Hive mechanics appear when **tone** cannot hold internal **architecture**.
+- Hive mechanics appear when **tone** can no longer hold internal **architecture**.
 - The **Flash** is **tone** returning in full coherence.

-**Tone** is not a concept to believe in;
+**Tone** is not a concept to agree with;
 it is a structure you feel when it is present
 and immediately notice when it is gone.

 **Hydra** is the map of what emerges when **tone** fails.
 **Coherence** is the map of what returns when **tone** rises again.

+---

 # Part III — Overlays (The Perception Mirror)
 ---

 ## 1. Overlays: The Filters That Shape Perception

-Before **collapse geometry** becomes visible, the terrain develops distortions in how it interprets reality.
+Before **collapse geometry** becomes visible, the terrain develops distortions in how it reads reality.
 These distortions are called **overlays**.

-An overlay is not a belief, a thought, or an emotion.
+An overlay is not just a belief, thought, or emotion.
 It is a *filter* — a layer of interpretation that sits between perception and meaning.

-Overlays determine:
+Overlays shape:

 - what you notice
 - what you ignore
 - what you assume
 - what you fear
 - how you interpret uncertainty
 - where you direct attention
 - how you assign meaning to events

 Overlays do not change the world.